Radiation for Dogs

 Radiation therapy generally improves cancer survival times due to its ability to kill cancer cells.
 Your dog’s exact survival time after radiation treatment will depend on the cancer type, therapeutic goal of therapy, and amount of disease.

-However, generally you can expect dogs who receive radiation treatment for cancer to live anywhere from 9 months to over 2 years.10,11
+However, generally, you can expect dogs who receive radiation treatment for cancer to live anywhere from 9 months to over two years.10,11

 Some dogs that receive treatment for pain relief alone may live for less time, but for some tumors, radiation therapy can lead to 5 or more years of survival.